gerardo-cortes/chess-api/README.md

 $ java -jar target/chess-api-0.0.1-SNAPSHOT.jar
 ```

-After running it you can take a look in how to play the game at [User Manual](docs/UM.md)
+After running it you can take a look at how to play the game at [User Manual](docs/UM.md)

 ---